How We Work

 A media maven and a champion for social causes, Clarisa Ramirez is a public relations powerhouse with social impact at the heart of her work.
 Her clients value her warm, transparent style and her values-based approach to public relations.
 She views her role in PR as a conduit for community partnerships, connecting socially-conscious brands with the right audience in purposeful ways.

 Clarisa began her career in Austin as a freelance journalist for local and national publications.
-She was Yelp’s first employee in Texas, served as a Community Economic Development Peace Corps Volunteer in Costa Rica, and worked in marketing for a global nonprofit based in Chicago before returning to Austin to break out on her own.
-In 2015, Clarisa launched Small Coffee, a boutique PR and marketing agency that connects authentic, community-minded brands with businesses, organizations, and influencers who share their values.
+She was Yelp’s first employee in Texas, served as a Community Economic Development Peace Corps Volunteer in Costa Rica, and worked in marketing for global nonprofit buildOn before returning to Austin to break out on her own.
+In January 2015, Clarisa launched Small Coffee, a boutique PR and marketing agency that connects authentic, community-minded brands with businesses, organizations, and influencers who share their values.

 Clarisa serves as a board member for the Girls Empowerment Network and the Austin Symphony BATS, and volunteers with the Heart of Texas Peace Corps Association and Women Communicators of Austin.
 In her free time, she enjoys cycling, exploring Austin’s green spaces with her husband, and leading a monthly article club to explore big, global ideas with a smaller community.